-Understanding how to manage the mind is such a blessing, something I am eternally grateful for, that’s why we love helping our members get in control of their mind with our seven step approach so they can make a happy, healthy mind, a lifestyle.
+Understanding how to manage the mind is such a blessing, practical and powerful, that’s why we love helping our members get in control of their mind with our seven step approach so they can make a happy, healthy mind, a part of daily life.

 Your decisions are powerful, they instruct the rest of your mind and determine how you behave.

 To overcome anxiety, make a decision that you are going to focus how you do have control.

 Do you have control over what you buy at the supermarket?
 Do you have control of what time you go to sleep?
 Do you have control of what you watch on TV?
 Do you have control of who you give your telephone number to?

 Fill up your mind with a focus on how you do have control and your mind will accept this as your new reality.

 It takes time to build this up.
 If you imagine scales with anxiety on one side and control on the other, the scales might be tipped heavily in one direction, so you have to keep putting weight on the other end of the scale to tip it in a new direction.
 Make sense?

 If you make this decision, like a sacred contract with yourself, as you would if you sign a document for a new job or property, then spend time every day thinking of how you have control or writing down all the ways you have control.
 Don’t take anything small for granted, it all counts and tips the scales.